 If the state approves someone for the LifeLine discount, they will need to re-enroll each year.
 The income and/or other criteria will need to be satisfied on an annual basis.
 This is a time defined program that is limited in scope and duration.

 Many people of all income levels have been turning to pre-paid cell providers in order to save money on their monthly bills.
 These companies will also generally participate in the Lifeline program, and they include Virgin Mobile as well as Tracfone.
+Often those cell carriers will give qualified low income families or those that are in crisis a free smartphone or handset.
 There may be other providers as well, and the list may change.

-So called standard telecommunication companies that may offer discounts include the major, national providers such as AT&T Florida, T-Mobile, Verizon, and Sprint.
+So called standard telecommunication companies that may offer discounts of a free government cell phone include the major, national providers such as AT&T Florida, T-Mobile, Verizon, and Sprint.
 However, many other smaller companies that operate in Florida may also provide credits to income qualified customers.
 Some other examples include, but are not limited to, Access Wireless, Nexus Communications TSI, Tele Circuit Network, Global Connections Inc. of America, FairPoint Communications, CenturyLink, Sun-Tel USA, Knology, Cox Communications and many others.
 The state the Office of the Public Counsel can provide the latest list.